Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 User Input Analysis

-Interpreting explicit content and implicit meaning
+Interpreting explicit content and implicit meaning, including subtle cues and context.

 2